-The Top 10 Vegan and Vegan-Friendly Restaurants in Brooklyn
+The Top 10 Plant-Based and Vegan Restaurants in Brooklyn, New York

 1. Modern Love

 Plant yourself: Self-described on their Instagram as “swanky vegan comfort,” Modern Love is home to the hands-down best vegan food in Brooklyn.
 Owned by Isa Moscowitz, former Post Punk Kitchen blogger and bestselling cookbook author, the restaurant boasts a happy medium between ornate and homey decor in addition to a cool, calm, and collected ambiance, even when every seat is filled, which is more often than not.